-The Company did not employ any personnel as of 31 December 2019.
+The Company did not employ any personnel as at 31 December 2020.

 2. Basis of preparation

 The financial statements of the Company have been prepared in accordance with International Financial Reporting Standards (IFRS) as adopted by the European Union (EU) and the requirements of the Cyprus Companies Law, Cap.
 113.